 Years on TV: 2006 – 2007

 Identity, hosted by Penn Jillette, was a game based on stereotypes, basically.
 Contestants had to match each of 12 strangers to their identities, including hobbies and occupations, among other attributes.
 In many cases there was some misdirection, such as a preschool teacher or a missionary dressed in a bikini, to throw off the contestant.
 Even some famous strangers were featured on the show, like Eve Plumb, who played Jan on The Brady Bunch and Olympian Bruce (pre-Caitlyn) Jenner.
 You can guess it fizzled pretty fast.

 Years on TV: 1998 – 2001

 Jeopardy is a part of game show history.
 Rock & Roll Jeopardy?
 Not so much.
-Hosted by now famous Jeff Probst of Survivor, not even those sweet little dimples could bail him out of VH1’s attempt at musical trivia with the Jeopardy name.
+Hosted by Jeff Probst of Survivor, not even those sweet little dimples could bail him out of VH1’s attempt at musical trivia with the Jeopardy name.
 The format from original Jeopardy! was hardly updated for this rock and roll spin-off and viewers lost interest.

 Host: Dennis Miller

 Years on TV: 2008

 How good is your memory about things in your own life?
 Amnesia awarded money for knowing things that should be too easy – like the name of a certain road in your neighborhood or picking mom’s pie from a lineup of pies.
 We’re just wondering how far Dennis Miller has fallen to have to host this dreck?
 Helps pay the bills, right?